 Rural communities struggle uniquely with STDs and HIV transmissions.
-Populations are so small, and often tight-knit that even doctor-patient confidentiality can’t protect all patients seeking treatment.
-In areas where one practitioner serves multiple regions, and there may only be one or two pharmacy options, confidentiality is a concern.
-In the same vein, when there’s a high ratio of patients to practitioners, finding the time to travel to the clinic or getting an appointment when practitioners are in high-demand is incredibly difficult.
+Populations are so small and often tight-knit that even doctor-patient confidentiality can’t protect all patients seeking treatment.
+Confidentiality is a concern in areas where one practitioner serves multiple regions, and there may only be one or two pharmacy options.
+In the same vein, when there’s a high ratio of patients to practitioners, finding the time to travel to the clinic or getting an appointment when practitioners are in high demand is incredibly difficult.

-For those who are living in poverty, taking time off of work or swinging the extra money for copays or coinsurance simply isn’t feasible in the face of other bills and obligations.
+For those living in poverty, taking time off of work or swinging the extra money for copays or coinsurance isn’t feasible despite other bills and obligations.
 And ultimately, for those who are diagnosed with an STD, the costs don’t stop with the testing fee.
 Many STDs are treated with antibiotics or other medication designed to control symptoms, even if it’s not curable.
 An HIV/AIDs diagnosis comes with the perpetual burden of antiretroviral drugs that stress budgets, especially for uninsured patients.

-STD transmission is often combated with education, however, before education can be fully effective, the stigma around treatment and conversation need to be removed.
-It is impossible for a practitioner to diagnose and treat an STD for a patient who denies being sexually active or refuses the conversation and testing.
-Schools are often the last opportunity for education and conversation about safe sex practices, but for those who drop out of school, don’t continue to college, or live in an area that promotes abstinence-only sex ed, even school health classes are a failure.
+STD transmission is often combated with education.
+However, before education can be fully effective, the stigma around treatment and conversation needs to be removed.
+A practitioner can’t diagnose and treat an STD for a patient who denies being sexually active or refuses the conversation and testing.
+Schools are often the last opportunity for education and conversation about safe sex practices.
+Still, those who drop out of school, don’t continue to college, or live in an area that promotes abstinence-only sex ed, even school health classes, are failures.

 Obesity and Nutritional Deficiencies

 It’s no secret that the United States has an obesity problem; political cartoons and international humor from around the globe poke fun at portly Americans.
 It’s no laughing matter, though.
-Obesity, especially through childhood and adolescence, can contribute to lifelong medical conditions like the development of type II diabetes or heart disease.
+Obesity, especially through childhood and adolescence, can contribute to lifelong medical conditions like type II diabetes or heart disease development.

 For years, the debate has raged about the true cause of America’s propensity for carrying extra weight.
-There are a host of factors including sedentary lifestyles and genetic predisposition, but one piece of the puzzle can’t be ignored: food.
-It is cheaper and more convenient to eat processed, prepackaged meal options than to opt for nutritious items that require time and energy to prepare.
+There are many factors, including sedentary lifestyles and genetic predisposition, but one piece of the puzzle can’t be ignored: food.
+It is cheaper and more convenient to eat processed, prepackaged meal options than opt for nutritious items requiring time and energy to prepare.

-In the rat race, everybody-for-themselves culture built by the American dream, stress and business are remarkably common.
-Beyond the effect that stress has on metabolism and weight gain, the constant need to work to get ahead leaves little time to prepare food or maintain healthy habits.
-When people spend more time working — getting up earlier to get ahead or burning the midnight oil to snag a promotion — sleep often suffers, which further complicates dietary insufficiencies and leads to reduced performance and irritability.
+In the rat race, an everybody-for-themselves culture built by the American dream, stress and business is widespread.
+Beyond the effect of stress on metabolism and weight gain, the constant need to work to get ahead leaves little time to prepare food or maintain healthy habits.
+When people spend more time working — getting up earlier to get ahead or burning the midnight oil to snag a promotion — sleep often suffers, which further complicates dietary insufficiencies and reduces performance and irritability.

-For individuals who have to work multiple jobs just to make ends meet, the process is exacerbated.
-Those who live below the poverty line and rely on SNAP or other supplemental programs have limited choices when it comes to food options, and getting the most caloric bang for your buck means sacrificing on nutritional quality in many cases.
+For individuals who have to work multiple jobs to make ends meet, the process is exacerbated.
+Those who live below the poverty line and rely on SNAP or other supplemental programs have limited choices regarding food options, and getting the most caloric bang for your buck means sacrificing nutritional quality in many cases.

 Others never learned to cook or never developed a taste for fruit and vegetables; it’s easy to prefer sugary, salty, or fatty snacks that stimulate the brain’s reward centers over fruits and grains that require a more savory palate.
-The food of the United States is designed to be marketable and rewarding rather than setting up the population for nutritional success and a healthy lifestyle.
+The United States’ food is designed to be marketable and rewarding rather than setting up the population for nutritional success and a healthy lifestyle.

 Some urban areas have begun to introduce methods to increase accessibility to healthy food choices.
 In Seattle, the Fresh Bucks Rx program offers low-income patients “prescriptions” for healthy food that they can redeem at local grocery stores.
-The food does not add to the family’s grocery bill and allows the children to be engaged in making positive choices, fostering a sense of agency and personal responsibility.
+The food does not add to the family’s grocery bill and allows the children to make positive choices, fostering a sense of agency and personal responsibility.

 Unfortunately, the same can’t be said for rural areas that already have a limited food supply.
-Impoverished families often have to purchase shelf-stable ingredients, which means passing up on fresh produce in favor of canned or frozen fruits and vegetables.
-From a provider’s perspective, telling these patients to make healthier meal choices doesn’t do any good if the food simply isn’t an economically feasible choice.
+Impoverished families often have to purchase shelf-stable ingredients, which means passing up on fresh produce favoring canned or frozen fruits and vegetables.
+From a provider’s perspective, telling these patients to make healthier meal choices doesn’t do any good if the food isn’t an economically feasible choice.